 While investing in stocks is risky (and the C Fund is no exception), it also offers the opportunity to gain from the potential growth of the U.S economy and corporate profits, which is eventually reflected in increasing stock prices and dividends.

 In the long run, stocks have outpaced many other types of investments, so an allocation to stocks makes sense for investors interested in growth of investment capital.
 When held for long periods, small and mid-sized company stocks have historically outperformed large capitalization stocks such as those in the C Fund.
 So in addition to owning C Fund shares, investors may also want to consider the TSP S Fund, which holds small and mid-cap U.S. stocks, thereby complementing the C Fund and offering investors the opportunity to benefit from this potential excess return.
 Investors may also want to consider the TSP I Fund, which tracks an international stock index.
-Owning shares in all three funds results in a more globally diversified stock portfolio.
+Owning shares in all three funds results in a more diversified stock portfolio.
+For a truly diversified global stock portfolio, TSP account holders should consider buying an emerging markets mutual fund such as the Vanguard Emerging Markets Stock Index Fund (VEMAX), which is available through the TSP Mutual Fund Window option.
 The prices of domestic and international stock markets (and small, mid, and large cap stocks) don't always move in tandem, and by investing in all of them, you reduce your exposure to stock market risk.

 In addition to owning stock funds, TSP investors should consider bond funds like the TSP F Fund, since the prices of bonds are often uncorrelated or inversely correlated to stocks, providing a welcome buffer during market downturns, and reducing the overall volatility of an investment portfolio.

 In our tactical asset allocation strategies, we dynamically allocate a portion of investable assets to the TSP C Fund, based on the prevailing market conditions.